Shana Greene Founder & Executive Director

 Jana Pallis is a consultant for nonprofits, e-commerce businesses, and health organizations regarding sustainable growth and organizational transformation.
 She has been an interfaith minister since 2004 working with the elderly, at-risk youth, people with disabilities, the homeless, the hungry, and women from diverse cultures and religious backgrounds to live to their greatest potential.
 Jana graduated with a B.A. in International Business with honors from Seattle University, and her Masters in Transformational Leadership from the School of Theology and Ministry at Seattle University

-Leah Cole is a Project Manager at Xtreme Consulting Group, Inc. in Kirkland, WA.
+Leah Cole is a Consultant at Slalom Consulting, in Seattle, WA.
 She earned her BA at Bates College with a double major in Politics and Chinese and a concentration in Mathematics.
 Leah has volunteered with Village Volunteers since 2014 and focuses on communications, that includes newsletters and college volunteer recruitment.
 Leah is an avid traveler and, as a Pacific Northwest native, she is an outdoors enthusiast.

 LISA LADMER Lisa Ladmer is an artist, art therapist, and an advocate for the environment, human rights, immigration reform, indigenous peoples, women’s rights, reproductive rights, education and children, especially children of conflict.
 She has been a featured journalist on several radio programs including Latin American Journal.
 She has traveled to El Salvador and Guatemala for journalistic work and to participate in art therapy programs for children of conflict.
 She was the regional director of CISPES in Central California from 1987-1990.
 She has a fine arts degree with a minor in political science and sociology from UCSB.